Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 2. Archaeological Museum, Naples

-The fantastic Naples Archaeological Museum holds one of the world’s best collections of Greek and Roman antiquities.
+The fantastic Naples National Archaeological Museum holds one of the world’s best collections of Greek and Roman antiquities.
 There’s a particularly impressive display of mosaics (Battle of Alexander against Darius) and frescos (the beautiful Flora).

 The Farnese Collection, in particular, holds some of the greatest sculptures from antiquity.
 The Farnese Hercules is a massive hunk of ancient marble like no other.
 The Farnese Bull is one of antiquity’s most complex sculptural groupings.